nshkrdotcom/jsv/README.md

 ### Roadmap

 - Support for custom vocabularies
-- Declare a JSON codec module directly as built-in resolver option.
+- Declare a JSON codec module directly as httpc resolver option.
 This will be implemented if needed, we do not think there will be a strong demand for that.